microchipgnu/aim/start-here/examples/wordware.ai/4-tool-use/2-calculator.md

 <!-- Then we tell it to write some code to solve the question: -->

-Write the JavaScript code to solve this question.
-Use comments to explain your reasoning.
-Log just the final answer.
-Output just the code.
+Write a JavaScript function that returns the result of this question.
+Do not log anything.
+Output just the code and a call to the function.

 {% ai #generated_code model="mistral/7b" /%}